-In this section, we computationally assess the performance of the heuristics presented in this paper by comparing them with exact methods as well as alternative heuristics adapted from the related literature.
-Before we discuss the numerical results for each method in detail, we briefly describe the generation of the test instances as well as the computational setup in Sections 5.1 and 5.2, respectively.
+In this section, we computationally assess the performance of the heuristics presented in this paper.
+Before we discuss the numerical results for each method in detail, we briefly describe the generation of the test instances as well as the computational setup in Section 5.1 and 5.2, respectively.
 In Section 5.3, we focus on the min-max setting considered in Section 3.
-Afterward, in Section 5.4, we discuss general $\Gamma$ -robust mixed-integer linear bilevel problems; cf. Section 4.
+Afterward, in Section 5.4, we discuss general Γ -robust mixed-integer linear bilevel problems; cf. Section 4.